Mumbai–Ahmedabad high-speed rail corridor: Signaling and power

-Signalling equipment and power systems for the corridor will be imported from Japan, per the terms of the loan agreement with JICA.
+The corridor will utilise European Train Control System (ETCS) Level 2 signalling, rated for operations up to 350 km/h.
+In June 2025, NHSRCL awarded a ₹4,100 crore contract for the design, installation, and 15 year maintenance of the line's signalling and telecommunications to a consortium led by Dineshchandra R Agrawal Infracon, Siemens Limited, and Siemens Mobility.
+The ETCS infrastructure will be fully interoperable with the planned E10 series rolling stock, an integration with precedent on the Taiwan High-Speed Rail.

-The NHSRC estimated that the corridor would consume around 110 crore units of electricity annually once operational.
-Consumption was expected to rise in 2033 when additional services are planned to be introduced.
+The NHSRCL estimated that the corridor would consume around 110 crore units of electricity annually once operational.
+Consumption was expected to rise in 2033 when additional services were planned to be introduced.
 A total of 29 substations will supply electricity to the corridor.
-The NHSRC finalized the locations for the substations by January 2018 and approached power utility companies in Gujarat and Maharashtra to conduct joint surveys which were completed by April 2018.
-The NHSRC acquired 39,540 square feet of land from the Godrej and Boyce Manufacturing Company at Vikhroli in May 2018 to construct the ventilation shaft and distribution and traction sub-stations for the corridor.
+The NHSRCL finalised the locations for the substations by January 2018 and approached power utility companies in Gujarat and Maharashtra to conduct joint surveys, which were completed by April 2018.
+The NHSRCL acquired 39,540 square feet of land from the Godrej and Boyce Manufacturing Company at Vikhroli in May 2018 to construct the ventilation shaft and distribution and traction sub-stations for the corridor.

 Solar panels installed at the Sabarmati and Thane stations, at the High-Speed Rail Training Institute in Vadodara, and at the Sabarmati HSR Complex will generate solar power.

 Operator

-The National High-Speed Rail Corporation Limited (NHSRC) was registered under the Companies Act, 2013 on 12 February 2016.
-The NHSRC is a special purpose vehicle responsible for the implementation of the Mumbai–Ahmedabad high-speed rail project.
-In October 2016, the Indian Railways invited applications to fill key positions in the NHSRC.
+The National High-Speed Rail Corporation Limited (NHSRCL) was registered under the Companies Act, 2013 on 12 February 2016.
+The NHSRCL is a special purpose vehicle responsible for the implementation of the Mumbai–Ahmedabad high-speed rail project.
+In October 2016, the Indian Railways invited applications to fill key positions in the NHSRCL.

 Fares

 The detailed project report proposed fares that would be 1.5 times that of a First-Class AC ticket on the Mumbai–Ahmedabad Duronto Express.
-In September 2019, the NHSRC stated that the end-to-end fare on the corridor was expected to be ₹3000, and the minimum fare would be ₹250.
+In September 2019, the NHSRCL stated that the end-to-end fare on the corridor was expected to be ₹3000, and the minimum fare would be ₹250.

-Trains will have business and standard sections with 2x2 and 2x3 seating configurations respectively.
+Trains will have business and standard sections with 2x2 and 2x3 seating configurations, respectively.
 Unlike Japanese Shinkansen coaches, the last coach on Indian trains will have a few seats removed to make space to store check-in luggage.
-NHSRC Managing Director Achal Khare stated that Japanese passengers typically travel light but the modification was made to accommodate Indian passengers.
+NHSRCL Managing Director Achal Khare stated that Japanese passengers typically travel light, but the modification was made to accommodate Indian passengers.
 The coaches have sufficient overhead space for hand baggage but not for heavy luggage.
-The NHSRC stated that it would charge passengers an additional fee for check-in luggage to discourage travellers from bringing too many pieces of heavy luggage.
+The NHSRCL stated that it would charge passengers an additional fee for check-in luggage to discourage travellers from bringing too many pieces of heavy luggage.
 Passengers who travel with check-in luggage would be seated in the same coach in which check-in luggage is stored.